 5.4005 DNA DNA evidence can only be used as one element of a genealogical proof argument that includes additional conventional proof of the lineage.
-None of the major tests -- Y-DNA, autosomal DNA, mitochondrial DNA, or X-DNA alone can prove a descent from a specific individual.
-DNA tests can show with high probability that two individuals are related but without traditional evidence, they fail to determine whether the person being considered is a specific individual, a sibling of that individual, a cousin of, or other relation to that individual.
+None of the major tests -- Y-DNA, autosomal DNA, mitochondrial DNA, or X-DNA alone can prove descent from a specific individual.
+DNA tests can show with a high probability that two individuals are related but without traditional evidence, they fail to determine whether the person being considered is a specific individual, a sibling of that individual, a cousin of, or other relation to that individual.
 However, by combining the various tests and using techniques to support predicted relationships, coupled with traditional evidence, a case can be built to demonstrate relationships.

-5.4006 Policy with Respect to the Use of DNA Evidence SAR looks at the breadth of information, including genetic information, to prove lineage.
+5.4006 Policy with Respect to the Use of DNA Evidence.
+SAR looks at the breadth of information, including genetic information, to prove lineage.
 We also recognize the importance of respecting privacy.
 Therefore, any use of Personally Identifiable Information (PII) of living people for DNA evidence will require affirmative consent from those individuals.
-DNA proofs are limited to generations one to two or generations two to three only.
-Proof of the parentage of an applicant in the absence of a birth certificate or similar proof confirming the parent's names by use of DNA is the preferred documentation.
+The Genealogy Staff will review DNA proofs that are limited to generations one to two or generations two to three only.
+Proof of the parentage of an applicant in the absence of a birth certificate or similar proof confirming the parent's names, is the preferred circumstance for use of DNA testing.
 If DNA testing of minors is precluded for legal reasons and when DNA cannot be used, sworn signed affidavits submitted by a close relative with first-hand knowledge of the circumstances of the birth or, in the case of a surrogacy, by the surrogate birth mother attesting to the identity of the biological parent of the child is acceptable.